csc-training/geocomputing/gdal/readme.md

 * Using GDAL tools interactively.
 * Using GDAL tools via batch jobs:
 	* A basic serial batch job, where several files are handled in a bash script for loop, one after the other.
 Only 1 core is used.
 	* Parallel batch job, where different files are handled in parallel with GNU-parallel.
-Up to one node can be used, in Puhti that is up to 40 cores.
+Up to one node can be used, in Roihu that is up to 386 cores.

 GDAL includes many other useful [commandline tools](https://gdal.org/programs/index.html), which usually are very efficient.
 In this example, we will reproject the coordinate system of multiple files in a folder and save the file in Cloud-optimized format.
 Linux bash script is used for starting the GDAL commands.